lanfeng/webpack-on-hand/README.md

 I also use git for version control and git hub for remote repository.

-If you browser this package, please feel free to contact author: GUOJIA.TSINGHUA@GMAIL.COM or JIAJIA_CS@QQ.COM
+If you have any interest or doubt, please feel free to contact author: GUOJIA.TSINGHUA@GMAIL.COM or JIAJIA_CS@QQ.COM